Coherence and Entanglement in a Non-commutative Spacetime: Quantum Correlations

 Coherence is an important ingredient in various areas of physics, such as quantum optics, quantum information, solid-state physics, and biology \cite{li2012witnessing}.
 The first axiomatic approach to quantifying coherence was proposed in \cite{Aberg:2006xcv}, and since then, several approaches have been developed.
 For a review, we refer the reader to \cite{Streltsov:2016iow}.
 In this paper, we use the $l_1$-norm of coherence, introduced by \cite{Baumgratz:2013ecx}, which is a quantifier based on matrix norms and can be straightforwardly applied to the type of density matrix we are analyzing.

 For an $X$-shaped density matrix, it reads:

 which simply measures the magnitude of the off-diagonal elements of $\bar{\rho}$.

 In Fig.~\ref{fig:coh}, we see that for $\theta < \pi/4$, the Hamiltonian creates correlations and initially dominates over decoherence effects, sharing the behavior of the concurrence discussed in the previous subsection.
 Over time, the Lindbladian terms eventually balance the deformed composition law contribution.
-Asymptotically, we observe a perfect balance between the creation of correlations due to the Hamiltonian and decoherence effects due to the Lindblad equation, which preserves the coherence of the system.
+Asymptotically, we observe a perfect balance between the creation of correlations due to the Hamiltonian and decoherence effects due to the Lindblad equation, which preserves the coherence of the system when $\theta\neq0$.
+This is due to the asymptotic behavior of the density matrix elements shown in appendix \ref{sec:app1}.
 Notably, for an initial Bell state ($\theta = \pi/4$), since the system begins maximally coherent, these two contributions balance each other from the outset.
-In fact, the open quantum spacetime also creates correlations in this system, as we will discuss in Section \ref{sec:diff_l}, meaning that while it dissipates entanglement, it helps maintain other correlations between the particles.
+In fact, the open quantum spacetime also creates correlations in this system, as we will discuss in Section \ref{sec:diff_l}, meaning that while it dissipates entanglement, it helps maintain other correlations between the particles for initially partially entangled states.

+We observe that such behavior is due to the survival of the off-diagonal elements of the density matrix as can be seen in Eq.\eqref{eq:assymp}.
+For an initially unentangled state, the off-diagonal elements vanish in time as can be seen in Fig. \ref{fig:dens1}.
+In this case, we see that the off-diagonal elements $|\bar{\rho}_{14}|$ (orange curve) and $|\bar{\rho}_{23}|$ (purple curve) asymptotically survive and assume the same value.
+Also notice in Fig. \ref{fig:dens1} that, at initial times, the element $|\bar{\rho}_{23}|$ (purple curve) is indeed larger than $\bar{\rho}_{11}\bar{\rho}_{44}$ (blue curve), which is the reason why there is an initial entanglement due to the modified composition law.
+Also notice in Fig. \ref{fig:dens2} that for a initially partially entangled state, the off-diagonal elements grow again and approach each other according to \eqref{eq:assymp}.

 This behavior is not entirely new in condensed matter systems.
 For instance, a similar phenomenon can be observed in \cite{Carrion:2024lap}, which considers a spin-$1/2$ Ising-$XYZ$ chain model.
 There, one also observes the disappearance and resurgence of entanglement and coherence, with the stabilization of quantum correlations over time.